dlenski/python-mOTP/README.md

 using the [Mobile-OTP / mOTP algorithm](http://motp.sourceforge.net/), from the command-line, without futzing around with your phone.

-This is a confusing and seemingly-almost-obsolete standard(-ish?) algorithm for one-time passwords that appears to mainly be used in German-speaking countries.
+This is a self-proclaimed “standard” algorithm for one-time passwords.
+It is confusing, seemingly almost obsolete, and appears to mainly be used in German-speaking countries.
+**You don't want to use this unless you are forced to interact with an existing system that uses such codes for 2FA.**

+Mobile apps that appear to support it:

 * Swiss SafeLab OTP authenticator for iOS: [on iTunes](https://itunes.apple.com/us/app/otp-authenticator/id915359210?mt=8)
 * Swiss SafeLab OTP authenticator for Android: [APK download](https://www.swiss-safelab.com/en-us/products/otpauthenticator.aspx)